ytcs/ytcs.github.io/_posts/2025-05-23-coarse-graining-information-loss-necessary-bias.md

 Coarse-graining is an essential process for dealing with complexity, but it carries an inherent cost in terms of information loss.
 When the microstate space is significantly larger than the macrostate space (\\(N \\gg M\\)) and the mapping is typical (random-like), this information loss \\(H(X \\mid K)\\) is substantial, concentrating around \\(\\log_2(N/M)\\) under uniform microstate assumptions.

 This lost information directly translates into a fundamental limit on the accuracy of judgments based on the simplified macrostates.
 The inherent bias \\(B^*(f)\\), representing the minimum achievable RMSE, converges to the total standard deviation \\(\\sigma\\) of the quantity being judged for such typical maps.
 This means that a certain level of bias is not merely a product of suboptimal heuristics but a necessary consequence of the information destroyed by the simplification process itself when the underlying reality has inherent variability and the coarse-graining map does not specifically preserve the relevant distinctions.

-Understanding these information-theoretic limits is crucial for evaluating the potential accuracy of any cognitive system or model that relies on simplified representations of complex phenomena.